Down and Out in Paris and London

 when you go to Spain just to Kill Fascists but end up in the middle of a political mess and an anarchist revolution, by George Orwell.

-I think about this every day of my life.
-It's him telling the reader what he saw and did in Catalonia, about his military service in the POUM, about how cool anarchist Barcellona and the militias were, and about how he had to flee to save his life because the Soviet Union joined the fight.
+It's him telling the reader what he saw and did in Catalonia, about his military service in the POUM and life in the trenches, how cool anarchist Barcellona and the militias were, and how he had to flee to save his life because the Soviet Union joined the fight.

-(beware, as he says multiple times: this only is what he saw and understood, it's not objective truth.
+(beware, as he writes multiple times: this book is only what he saw and understood, it's not objective truth.
 It's a small and flawed (but very interesting imho) portion of the bigger picture!).

 The Baron in the Trees

-young Cosimo Piovasco di Rondò is tired of always obeying his father, climbs up a tree and declares he'll never get down, and so he does.
+Young Cosimo Piovasco di Rondò has a quarrel with his father, climbs up a tree and declares he'll never get down, and so he does.
 He lives a long and fulfilling life travelling from branch to branch, and earns the respect of the everyone around him

 The story is set in the 18th century and is narrated by his younger brother who tries to write down all of his and other people's memories of Cosimo to tell his amazing tale.

-A not-so-veiled critique of the Soviet Union from someone who actually lived in it.
-1984 was inspired by this book, but they're still very different. *better rambling coming soon*
+A not-so-veiled critique of the Stalinist Soviet Union from someone who actually experienced it.
+1984 was inspired by this book, but they're still very different. *more rambling coming soon*

-1984Everyone and their grandmothers knows this book, so yeah.
-I really like it, the Ministry of Love part especially kept me glued to the pages, but I see why some people might find it dull (it's a novel by someone who was very good at writing essays, if it makes any sense)
+I had the incredible luck of reading it without knowing wat it was about, I really liked it.
+The Ministry of Love part especially kept me glued to the pages.
+I see why some people might find it dull however (it's a novel by someone who was good at writing essays, if it makes any sense)

-a dumb thing:willow-herb is a flower.
-For whatever reason they were just "weeds" in my translation, so when I read this in english:
+willow-herb is a flower.
+For whatever reason they were just "weeds" in my italian translation, so when I read this in english:

 "And the bombed sites where the plaster dust swirled in the air and the willow-herb straggled over the heaps of rubble;"

 it was a surprise.
-It struck me, more than it should have! "wow, purple flowers in this gloomy book?!".
-I knew that Orwell loved nature, that he could name lots of plants of the english countryside, and that he found the toad's eyes beautiful, so this was a nice little detail :)
+It struck me more than it should have. "purple flowers in this gloomy book?!".
+I knew that Orwell loved nature, especially the english countryside, so this was a nice little detail :)

 Then, after a few pages, I read:

 and I thought "wow, straggled like the flowers!".
-It's probably a coincidence. end of thing
+It's probably a coincidence. end of dumb thing

 C'era due volte il barone Lamberto (Twice Upon a Time the baron Lamberto)